Miss.Rohini A. Shinde Notes

 3. [Search for ITEM]

-Repeat while DATA [LOC]! = ITEM
+Repeat while DATA [LOC]! =

 Set LOC: = LOC+1.